Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

 Using dynamic DNS with NoIP
 ---------------------------
 Open an account with noip.com for your existing domain name.
-This service has to be paid for.
+This service has to be paid for, a better alternative would be
+having a static IP address.

 Login to godaddy.com and select your existing domain name.
 Delegate the nameservers to the following addresses.